HuanYin94/radar-to-lidar-place-recognition/README.md

 # radar-to-lidar-place-recognition

-This page is the coder of a pre-print, implemented by PyTorch.
+This page is the implementation of a pre-print, implemented by PyTorch.

 If you have some questions on this project, please feel free to contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com` .